 By Zandi Shabalala

-Gold is highly sensitive to rising U.S. interest rates, which increase the opportunity cost of holding the non-yielding asset while boosting the dollar, in which it is priced.
+Gold is highly sensitive to rising interest rates, which lift the opportunity cost of holding non-yielding assets such as bullion.

-(Additional reporting by Swati Verma and Nallur Sethuraman in Bengaluru; Editing by Alison Williams)
+(Additional reporting by Apeksha Nair in Bengaluru; Editing by David Evans and Adrian Croft)